transloadit/uppy.io/docs/guides/choosing-upload-strategy.md

 If your users are planning to mostly upload small files and/or a lot of files, it’s better to use [`@uppy/aws-s3`][].

-[`@uppy/aws-s3-multipart`][] starts to become valuable for bigger files (100MB+) as it uploads a single object as a set of parts.
+[`@uppy/aws-s3-multipart`][] starts to become valuable for larger files (100 MB+) as it uploads a single object as a set of parts.
-This has some benefits, such as improved throughput (uploading parts in parallel) and quick recovery from network issues (only the failed parts need to be retried).
+This has certain benefits, such as improved throughput (uploading parts in parallel) and quick recovery from network issues (only the failed parts need to be retried).
-The downside is request overhead, as it needs to do setup, signing, and completion besides the upload requests.
+The downside is request overhead, as it needs to do creation, signing, and completion requests besides the upload requests.
-For example, if you are uploading files that are only a couple KB with a 100ms roundtrip latency, you are spending 400ms on overhead and only a couple milliseconds on uploading.
+For example, if you are uploading files that are only a couple kilobytes with a 100ms roundtrip latency, you are spending 400ms on overhead and only a few milliseconds on uploading.

-If you are uploading big files (100MB+), we recommend [`@uppy/aws-s3-multipart`][], otherwise [`@uppy/aws-s3`][].
+If you are uploading large files (100 MB+), we recommend [`@uppy/aws-s3-multipart`][], otherwise [`@uppy/aws-s3`][].

 :::info
 You can also save files in S3 with the [`/s3/store`][s3-robot] robot while still